n-stolz/Thesis/README.md

 **Usage**: "python main.py arg1 arg2 arg3 arg4 arg5"
 where:

- Markup : * arg1 - number of modelling steps.
+* arg1 - number of modelling steps.
 This is usually six steps for timer intervals of five years
 * arg2 - start date (e.g. 01-01)
 * arg3 - end date (e.g. 12-31)
 * arg4 - threads that can be used by Gurobi